BluEye-Robotics/blueye.sdk/docs/quick_start.md

 For lower latency streaming you can see the [`Gstreamer instructions`](./video/basic-gstreamer-pipeline.md)

+Or you can use the buddy app ([`android`](https://play.google.com/store/apps/details?id=no.blueye.divebuddy&hl=en)/[`iOS`](https://apps.apple.com/no/app/blueye-dive-buddy/id1453884806?l=nb)).
+The normal blueye app can not be used to spectate when controlling the drone from the SDK because it will interfere with the commands sent from the SDK.
+But the Buddy app is only a spectator and can be used together with the SDK.
 ### Explore the examples
 For further examples on how to use the SDK to control the Pioneer have a look at the [motion examples](../movement/from-the-CLI/).